blogifierdotnet/Blogifier/README.md

 ## Getting Started

 Blogifier is single blog supporting multiple authors.
 Administrator can manage common blog settings and create/remove regular users.
-Blog author can create and publish pots.
+Blog author can create and publish posts.

 1. Clone or download source code
 2. Run application in Visual Studio or using your code editor